hubofwyn/myfort/AIProjectDocs/Deployment.md

 - **Build Process**: Automatically runs the build process using Parcel
 - **Deploy Branch Management**: Creates or updates the `deploy` branch with the built files
 - **Phaser-Themed Output**: Provides game-like feedback with achievements and level progression
+- **Robust Error Handling**:
+  - Handles remote repository conflicts by automatically pulling changes
+  - Stashes and reapplies local changes when needed
-- **Error Handling**: Includes comprehensive error checking and user-friendly error messages
+  - Includes comprehensive error checking and user-friendly error messages
+  - Implements retry mechanisms for network-related issues
 - **State Preservation**: Returns to the original branch after deployment

 ### Usage